 Cholesterol is a fat content found in body cells.
 It is helpful in manufacturing vitamin D, hormones, and other products used in the digestion process.
 It is mainly found in animal proteins; eggs, cheese, and meat.
 Our body's liver can make the cholesterol it requires.
 However, high cholesterol levels in the body are dangerous as they combine with other substances to form plaque that sticks to the walls of blood vessels- a condition called atherosclerosis.
 Plague accumulates over time, thinning blood vessels leading to coronary artery disease.

 Cholesterol is a combination of lipids (fats) and protein.
 Lipids have to combine with proteins for them to move through the blood vessels.
 These different lipoproteins have different purposes in the body.

-HDL or high-density lipoprotein carries cholesterol from other body parts to the liver, where it is broken down.
-The liver then flushes it from the body.
-This type of cholesterol is termed as the “good cholesterol” as it helps in reducing the cholesterol levels in the body.
-Therefore, a high level of HDL cholesterol can lower the risk for heart disease and stroke.
+The high-density lipoprotein (HDL) cholesterol carries cholesterol from other body parts to the liver, where it is broken down.
+The liver then flushes the cholesterol from the body.
+HDL cholesterol is often referred to as the "good cholesterol" because it helps reduce cholesterol levels in the body.
+Therefore, a high level of HDL cholesterol can lower the risk of heart disease.

-Low-Density Lipoprotein is known as bad cholesterol as they build up as a plague in arteries.
-It makes up most of the body’s cholesterol.
-A high LDL level of cholesterol increases the risk for heart disease and stroke.
-High cholesterol may be diagnosed if LDL cholesterol is over 100 milligrams per deciliter.
+LDL cholesterol is commonly referred to as "bad" cholesterol, as it can build up in arteries and form plaques.
+LDL cholesterol makes up the majority of the body's cholesterol.
+A high LDL level of cholesterol increases the risk of developing heart disease and stroke.
+A diagnosis of high cholesterol may be made if an individual's LDL cholesterol is over 100 milligrams per deciliter.